js214/K66_tutorial/7_rtos/README.md

 # Simple self-contained RTOS example

-This is a minimal example of using the FreeRTOS.
-The code in `main.c` starts a task that prints a message to UART via the debug console, and a task that toggles the on/off state of an LED present on the [FRDM-K66F eval board](https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/freedom-development-platform-for-kinetis-k66-k65-and-k26-mcus:FRDM-K66F).
+This is a simple example of using the FreeRTOS on the [FRDM-K66F eval board](https://www.nxp.com/design/development-boards/freedom-development-boards/mcu-boards/freedom-development-platform-for-kinetis-k66-k65-and-k26-mcus:FRDM-K66F).
+It demonstrates some of the core functionality of the FreeRTOS operating system.
+For more information, check out the sections in the FreeRTOS handbook cited below [MtFRTK].

+The code in `main.c` creates the following tasks before starting the FreeRTOS scheduler by calling `vTaskStartScheduler()`:

+- `vTask1()` prints a message to UART via the debug console, then deletes itself.
+Normally FreeRTOS tasks run a forever loop, but if they do need to exit, they must call `vTaskDelete(NULL)`; "they must not contain a ‘return’ statement and must not be allowed to execute past the end of the function."
+  [MtFRTK sect 3.2]

+- `vTask2()`, in its `while (true)` loop, toggles the on/off state of the blue LED, then sleeps (enters the Blocked state) for a second using the FreeRTOS `vTaskDelay()` function.
+It never exits the loop.
+[MtFRTK sect 3.7]

+- `prvTimerCallback1()` uses an auto-reload software timer [MtFRTK sect 5.5] to blink the red LED.
+This is not a task, but rather a callback function to the timer, although in this case it behaves similarly as `vTask2()`.

+Code should normally check if the tasks and timers were created successfully using the values returned from `xTaskCreate()` and `xTimerCreate()`, and if the timers were successfully started using the return value from `xTimerStart`.
+This example omits this to make the code easier to read.

 ## Getting started